 I actually make everything the night before, I just found it was too rushed in the morning and if I put the lunchbox in the fridge overnight everything is nice and chilled too.

-You might also like reading 10 Simple Tips for Making School Mornings Easer
+You May Also Enjoy 10 Simple Tips for Making School Mornings Easer

 #3.
 Have Everything in the Same Place